tequeter/dryspec/README.md

 ### Glossary

-The software SHOULD have a `docs/specs/glossary.md` concisely defining the non-obvious terms and domain concepts used throughout the specification, code, and UI.
+The software SHOULD have a Glossary file (for example `docs/specs/glossary.md` in the generic layout) concisely defining the non-obvious terms and domain concepts used throughout the specification, code, and UI.

 The Glossary SHALL NOT be used as a UI phrase-book.

 ### Architecture

-The software MAY have a general architecture and technical choices document as `docs/specs/architecture.md`.
+The software MAY have a general architecture and technical choices document (generic layout:  `docs/specs/architecture.md`).
 This is the How.

 If not specified, that information must be provided in the subsystems.